McWilliamsCenter/slurm_jupyter/README.md

     This forms a continuously running 'bridge' between your terminal and the compute node running your jupyter notebook.

 ### Access
-Finally, you should be able to access your jupyter server on a local browser.
+Finally, you should be able to access your jupyter server on a local web browser.
 In your browser, navigate to ```http://localhost:<port>```.

 ### Exiting
 Lastly, to close everything, you have to both stop the job running on the cluster and also kill the bridge connecting you to the cluster.